libp2p/docs/content/concepts/security-considerations.md

 Systems that are designed to be fully decentralized are often "open by default," allowing any peer to participate in core functions.
 However, such systems may benefit from maintaining some kind "reputation" system to identify faulty or malicious participants and block or ignore them.
+For example, each peer could assign scores to other peers based on how useful and "correct" their behavior is according to the design of the protocol, taking the score into account when deciding whether to handle a given request.

-Implementing decentralized reputation management is outside the scope of libp2p, but many of libp2p's core developers and community members are excited by research and development in this area, and would welcome your thoughts [on the libp2p forums](https://discuss.libp2p.io).
+A fully decentralized reputation management system, in which peers collaborate to evaluate each other, is outside the scope of libp2p.
+However, many of libp2p's core developers and community members are excited by research and development in this area, and would welcome your thoughts [on the libp2p forums](https://discuss.libp2p.io).

 ## Cooperative Systems with Abuse Potential